amathislab/myochallenge-lattice/README.md

 We strongly recommend using docker for maximum reproducibility of the results.
 We provide the utility scripts `docker/build.sh` and `docker/test.sh` to create a docker image including all the necessary libraries and training/evaluation scripts.

 Simply run the script `docker/build.sh` to create a docker image called `myochallengeeval_mani_agent`.
-The image is fairly large because it was built on top of an image provided by Nvidia to run the library IsaacGym.
+The image is fairly large (~20 Gb) because it was built on top of an image provided by Nvidia to run the library IsaacGym.

 Once the image is created, run the script `docker/test.sh` to execute the script `src/test_submission.py` inside a container created from the image `myochallengeeval_mani_agent:latest`.
 The script `src/test_submission.py` executes 1000 test episode in the environment `myoChallengeRelocateP2-v0` with seed=0.
 The performance should match exactly the one we obtained, namely, 0.817 (817 episodes solved out of 1000).